Psychology Career Programs and Advising

 Careers in Mind

-Our annual Careers in Mind symposium allows students to hear first-hand from alumni and community members about how their Psychology undergraduate education helped prepare them for careers in and outside of Psychology.
-This free event takes place on a Saturday afternoon during the Spring quarter and includes the opportunity to hear a keynote address, attend panels on various Psychology career categories, discuss careers with panelists in a small group setting, and network during an informal mixer.
+Our Careers in Mind events allow students to hear first-hand from alumni and community members about how their Psychology undergraduate education helped prepare them for careers in and outside of Psychology.
 Alumni and community members volunteer their time to help support students' career exploration.

 Please visit our Careers in Mind page for more information about this year's event.